InchBug /MyDrinky Shark Tank Net Worth

 How durable is an Orbit Label?

-Orbit Labels are made from a high-quality material that has been proved to survive dishwashing, boiling, and microwaving.
+Orbit Labels are made from a high-quality material that has been proven to survive dishwashing, boiling, and microwaving.

 The life expectancy of the Orbit Labels is difficult to determine since there are several elements to consider, such as over-stretching.